meta-morpho-sys/data_analytics_eks/README.md

 It is based on a case study for an interview process.

 It is a template which sets up the basic infrastructure for an EKS cluster with a managed node group.
-It also creates a VPC, subnets, security groups, and IAM roles.
+It also creates a VPC, subnets, security groups, IAM roles and integrates an OIDC provider.

 To-Do:
 1. IRSA Usage: